JohnyPorobiony/longest_common_substring/README.md

 # longest_common_substring

-Longest common substring finding algorithm
+An algorithm that finds the longest common substring from the list of given words